 4. Hold a planning meeting.
 Make a schedule of volunteers to hand out pocket Constitutions with accompanying factsheets.
 Also, designate students to read the entire Constitution out loud (preferably with a bullhorn or sound system) nearby.
 Go over talking points and determine who will handle advertising responsibilities.
 Finally, have one or two students prepared to handle all questions from the press.

 5. Advertise.
 Invite your campus and local media to your table through a press release a few days prior to the event.
 Post fliers around campus advertising your free-speech demonstration.
 Campus-wide e-emails, Facebook, and Twitter are also great ways of gaining attention for your event.

-6. Celebrate the creation of our Constitution!
-If your school has a free speech zone, use caution tape (provided by the Leadership Institute) to surround the space.
-Then stand outside of the zone in order to make a point for open and free speech on campus.
+6. Celebrate the creation of our Constitution! .
+Stand outside of the free speech zone in order to make a point for open and free speech on campus.
 Engage passersby and educate them on the importance of understanding and following the Constitution.
 Hand them a free pocket Constitution and factsheet that points out the rights of college students.
-Offer students a $100 prize if they can find in the Constitution where public universities have the right enforce free speech codes and zones (Of course, there is no prize because such a clause doesn't exist).
 Have other students read the Constitution aloud (again, outside of the zone) to further advocate for free speech.
 Ask students to sign your petition to eliminate free speech zones/codes on college campuses.

 7. Advertise again.
 Following your demonstration, send a press release with high-quality pictures to local and campus media outlets.
 Be sure to send your story to CampusReform.org.